Work, travel and living overseas

 For most people, not at all.

 You can still donate blood if you work in an abattoir, or as a healthcare worker.
-But, if you're a professional athlete there are some things to consider before you donate.
+But, if you're a professional/elite athlete there are some things to consider before you donate.

-We don't recommend giving blood during a competitive period or season.
-It could have a minor, temporary impact on performance — it’s common to feel a bit tired after donating…
+We don't recommend giving blood or plasma during a competitive period or season.
+It could have a temporary impact on performance — it’s common to feel a bit tired after…

 Read More

 Yes, you can!
-There used to be a rule preventing people who lived in the UK between 1980 and 1996 from giving blood in Australia, but it was changed on 25 July 2022.
+There used to be a rule preventing people who lived in the UK between 1980 and 1996 from donating in Australia, but it was changed on 25 July 2022.

-Another rule preventing people who had received a blood transfusion in the UK from 1980 onwards from giving blood was discontinued on 13 November 2023.
+Another rule preventing people who had received a blood transfusion in the UK from 1980 onwards from donating was discontinued on 13 November 2023.

 Read More